raihan150-buet/STLF_Bangladesh/README.md

 This repository contains the source code for an MSc thesis project focused on short-term electricity demand forecasting.
 It explores and compares various deep learning models, including classical models like LSTM, TCN, and Transformer, as well as a novel Quantum-Enhanced LSTM (QEnhancedLSTM).

-The project is structured for reproducibility and scalability, using a robust workflow that integrates GitHub for version control, Google Drive for data and model storage, and Weights & Biases for experiment tracking and hyperparameter sweeps.

 ## Core Features